-Self-practice EXERCISE 8.4 Just as you did in Self-Practice Exercise 8.3, look back to Self-Practice Exercise 8. notations whenever you got caught up by something within the source.
-Decide which idea guiding questions above, and make brief notes of the relevant idea points in the if any relate to the If none of your notations matched the questions, read the questions (and your artic try to answer the questions briefly.
-At this point you may identify more than two que will have the opportunity to assess which are your strongest points.
-Reflection: By providing a personal reflection on the source, you are being introsty you have thought about how the source affects you personally and connect experiences, beliefs, and values.
-In this case, you can give personal observations your own forms of supporting evidence; however, you do not want your paper to so support because you need more factual evidence to convince yourreader.
-Also, remyour instructor if this is a form you are required to use.
-Guiding Questions: Reflection How does this source connect to your personal experiences or memories?
-What challenges does the source raise when you consider your own personal value How does the source confirm your personal values and beliefs?
+Just as you did in Self-Practice Exercise 8.3, look back to Self-Practice Exercise 8.1 where you made notations whenever you got caught up by something within the source.
+Decide which if any relate to the idea guiding questions above, and make brief notes of the relevant idea points in the space below.

+If none of your notations matched the questions, read the questions (and your article) again and then try to answer the questions briefly.
+At this point you may identify more than two questions; later you will have the opportunity to assess which are your strongest points.

+Reflection: By providing a personal reflection on the source, you are being introspective and showing you have thought about how the source affects you personally and connects to your personal experiences, beliefs, and values.
+In this case, you can give personal observations and experiences as your own forms of supporting evidence; however, you do not want your paper to solely use this type of support because you need more factual evidence to convince yourreader.
+Also, remember to check with your instructor if this is a form you are required to use.

+Guiding Questions: Reflection

+How does this source connect to your personal experiences or memories?

+What challenges does the source raise when you consider your own personal values and beliefs?

+How does the source confirm your personal values and beliefs?

 What new ideas or insight did the source raise for you?

-How did the source inspire you to do more research on the topic? s to your personal and experiences as olely use this type of ember to check with Self-practice EXERCISE 8.5 Just as you did in Self-Practice Exercises 8.3 and 8.4, look back to Self-Practice Exyou made notations whenever you got caught up by something within the source.
-Decrelate to the reflection guiding questions above, and make brief notes of the relevant the space below.
-If none of your notations matched the questions, read the questions (and your article to answer the questions briefly.
-At this point you may identify more than two questions have the opportunity to assess which are your strongest points. cide which if any reflection points in cle) again then try
+How did the source inspire you to do more research on the topic?

+Just as you did in Self-Practice Exercises 8.3 and 8.4, look back to Self-Practice Exercise 8.1 where you made notations whenever you got caught up by something within the source.
+Decide which if any relate to the reflection guiding questions above, and make brief notes of the relevant reflection points in the space below.

+If none of your notations matched the questions, read the questions (and your article) again then try to answer the questions briefly.
+At this point you may identify more than two questions; later you will have the opportunity to assess which are your strongest points.